-- i. the name, address, and line of business of the company; - ii. the name, sex, age, and address of the employee; - iii. the type of job; - iv. the place where the job will be carried out; - v. the amount of salary and how it shall be paid; - vi. job requirements stating the rights and obligations of both the employer and employee; - vii. the effective dates and period of the work agreement; - viii. the place and date where the work agreement is made; and - ix. the signatures of both parties involved in the work agreement.
+- i. the name, address, and line of business of the company; - ii. the name, sex, age, and address of the employee; - iii. a description of the job and its responsibilities; - iv. the place where the job will be carried out; - v. the amount of salary and how it shall be paid; - vi. job requirements stating the rights and obligations of both the employer and employee; - vii. the effective dates and period of the work agreement; - viii. the place and date where the work agreement is made; and - ix. the signatures of both parties involved in the work agreement.